wysiib/automaplon/readme.md

 Overview of ported classes

 * [X] Automaton
+  * Note: Original Java implementation held a Unicode interval and a destination which could be reduced by combining overlapping intervals of adjacent states.
+Since we unfold ranges (see ~~*Transition*~~), Automaton#reduce() is not ported.
 * [ ] AutomatonMatcher
 * [X] ~~*AutomatonProvider*~~ [2019-03-14]
   * Note: In the original Java library, this is an interface.